cjpais/burrito/README.md

 all of it is in flexible pipeline steps, so it aids in playing with many different retrieval methods from a common and consistent data source.

+## Longer Term

+Want verything to be run locally instead of calling out to OpenAI.
+This means running LLM, Embedding Model, Whisper, and Image->Text locally.

+Running these all with `llama.cpp` seems very doable and has been tested already.
+They are not integrated into the pipeline yet.
+The pipeline is meant to flexible so the same step can be run with different LLM's and write their output to the same metadata file.
+This way comparing responses is easy, and can tweak prompts accordingly.
+A Web UI will be built as well to help with this.

 ## Install

 To install dependencies: